 Family financial resources can play a role in determining whether a child qualifies for SSI and the level of benefit.
 Social Security decides eligibility on a case-by-case basis, looking at each family’s household income and assets.
 The criteria are lengthy and vary widely.
 Not all types of income and assets are counted, and the rules may differ depending on where you live, as some states provide supplements to federal SSI payments.

 If you believe your child might qualify for Supplemental Security Income, you may want to start by contacting Social Security to discuss your situation.
 You can also gather information from Social Security’s publication “Benefits for Children With Disabilities” and fact sheet on SSI for children.
-You can begin an application online by filing a Child Disability Report, but you’ll have to call Social Security at 800-772-1213 or visit your local office to complete the process.

 Keep in mind